-Rohmah Javed, Staff Attorney.
+Rohmah Javed, Immigration Supervising Attorney.
 Rohmah was born in Southampton, England and then moved to Toronto, Canada where she grew up.
-She completed an undergraduate degree in the life sciences at McMaster University before moving to Cleveland, Ohio for law school.
-Rohmah attended law school in Cleveland, Ohio at Case Western Reserve University School of Law where she worked at the Civil Rights, Human Rights and Immigration Law Clinic.
-She became interested in immigration law because of her own family’s unique immigration story, and after working on asylum cases and other affirmative immigration applications at her law school’s Clinic.
-Rohmah is licensed in the state of New York.
+In 2014, Rohmah received her Bachelors of Science in Life Sciences at McMaster University before moving to Cleveland, Ohio for law school.
+Rohmah graduated from Case Western Reserve University School of law where she spent her final year working in the Milton.
+A Kramer Civil Rights, Human Rights and Immigration Law Clinic.
+She became interested in immigration law because of her own family’s unique immigration story and after working on asylum cases and other affirmative immigration applications at the Clinic.
+Rohmah was admitted to practice law by the New York State Bar in January 2017.

-Jillian Nowak, Staff Attorney was born and raised in Buffalo, NY.
+Jillian Nowak, Immigration Supervising Attorney was born and raised in Buffalo, NY.
 Jillian received her B.A. in Sociology from Hofstra University and her J.D. from the University at Buffalo with a concentration in International Law.
 In 2014, as the recipient of the Buffalo Human Rights Center Fellowship, Jillian conducted research on reparations for victims of the Khmer Rouge genocide through the Documentation Center of Cambodia (DC-Cam) at the Extraordinary Chambers in the Courts of Cambodia (ECCC).
 Jillian was selected for the inaugural class of New York Pro Bono Scholars and was admitted to the New York State Bar in June 2015.
 Before joining PLS, Jillian worked at Journey’s End Refugee Services, one of Buffalo’s refugee resettlement agencies, providing free and low cost legal representation to immigrants, including refugees and asylum seekers.

-Halinka Zolcik, Immigration Justice Corps Fellow.
+Halinka Zolcik, Accredited Representative.
 Halinka joined the Albany office of PLS as an immigration law graduate/immigrant justice corps fellow in September 2017.
 Halinka received her JD from the University of Wyoming College of Law in May 2017.
 Before attending law school, she worked for a criminal law district court judge for two years where she realized the injustice that incarcerated immigrants face.
 She has participated in a wide-variety of internships in the area of criminal law, including internships with the: Colorado Public Defenders Office, Colorado Adult Probation, United States Attorney’s Office in Colorado, Wyoming Guardian Ad Litem’s Office and the Wyoming Public Defender’s Office.
 She was an intern at the International Human Rights Clinic in Laramie, Wyoming in her second year of law school and the student director of the clinic in her final year of law school.
 In January 2017, Ms. Zolcik was offered a position as an Immigrant Justice Corps fellow and was subsequently placed with Prisoners Legal Services.